soundasleep/stormcloak.games/about.md

 <a href="https://jevon.org" target="_blank">
   <img src="/assets/images/team/facebook-2016.jpg" style="max-width:20%;float:left;margin-right:10px;margin-bottom:10px;">
 </a>
-**Jevon Wright** (she/her) is a software engineer, community volunteer, musician, and an avid game designer based in Te Whanganui-a-Tara, Aotearoa.
+**Jevon Wright** (she/her), the solo developer of Adaptory, is a software engineer, community volunteer, musician, and an avid game designer based in Te Whanganui-a-Tara, Aotearoa.
 She has been making video games since she was 12, and received her PhD in Computer Science from Massey University in 2011.
-Jevon has worked professionally in New Zealand's web and software industry for over two decades as a software engineer, front-end lead, team lead, and most recently for Xero as a Solutions Architect.
+Jevon has worked professionally in New Zealand's web and software industry for over two decades as a software engineer, front-end lead, team lead, and more recently for Xero as a Solutions Architect.

 <div style="clear:both;height:10px;"></div>
 <img src="/assets/images/team/cass2.jpg" style="max-width:20%;float:left;margin-right:10px;margin-bottom:10px;">